 As for the market, our language is slightly different.
 Typically, they will ask what type of fish you want, how much (by weight) and whether or not you want it cleaned and prepared.
 Since I am never sure of how much I need by weight, I always ask for enough to serve the number of people I’m feeding and then choose by sight.
 However, an 8 ounce portion is about 230 grams, and most will order a filet somewhere between 170-300 grams per person.
 The fishmonger might also ask if you are going to make a broth (caldo) because in that case, they will reserve the heads and spines for you as they filet it.
 We don’t normally ask what’s fresh that day, because it’s assumed that everything is fresh, although almost always most fish, even in the local mercados, have been previously frozen to ensure its safety.
 If you choose to tackle a fish broth, the choicest fish for a caldo tend to be mild white varieties, such as rape (pronounced rah-pay), as monkfish is known in Spanish or merluza, or hake, which are fairly easy to find back home.

 If you have any additional suggestions on Spanish fish, don’t hesitate to share!
 You can also check out our Portuguese fish suggestions while you’re add it.
 Who knows, maybe your vacation will take you on a grand Iberian adventure.
-If you’re keen to have an epic fish culinary experience, or something that takes you on the high seas, why not contact us?
-We’re happy to design a custom tour just for you!
+If you’re keen to have an epic fish culinary experience in Spain, why not dive into our Barcelona Food Tours, Andalucia Food Tours, or simply contact us to design a custom tour just for you!